MicrosoftDocs/dataexplorer-docs/data-explorer/power-bi-visualize.md

 #Customer intent: As a data analyst, I want to understand connection options in Power BI so I can choose the option most appropriate to my scenario.
 ---

-# Use Azure Data Explorer Data in Power BI
+# Use Azure Data Explorer data in Power BI

 In this article, you'll learn about the different ways in which you can connect Azure Data Explorer as a data source to Power BI.
 Once connected, you can proceed to build Power BI reports and visualizations.